Mister Mxyzptlk: Powers and abilities

-However, such a banishment is just a temporary deterrent: after 90 days, Mxyzptlk can again visit the third dimension at will.
+However, such a banishment is a temporary deterrent.
+After 90 days, Mxyzptlk can again visit the third dimension at will.
 His reality-warping powers exist in the fifth dimension, but he exerts less control compared to the third dimension, due to the presence of other imps with the same powers.

-Though easily the most powerful of Superman's recurring enemies, the scope of Mxyzptlk's true potential is limited by his personality: his gullible nature makes it easy for Superman or other individuals to trick him into saying his name backwards, and he is overall a fun-loving prankster who prefers to use his power for childish mischief and light-hearted harassment rather than malicious destruction or torment.
+Though arguably the most powerful of Superman's recurring enemies, the scope of Mxyzptlk's true potential is limited by his personality.
+His gullible nature makes it easy for Superman or other individuals to trick him into saying his name backwards, and he is overall a fun-loving prankster who prefers to use his power for childish mischief and light-hearted harassment rather than malicious destruction or torment.
 Thus, he is more of an annoyance than a true threat.

+The only exception to this aspect of his personality is the aforementioned interpretation by Alan Moore in Whatever Happened to the Man of Tomorrow?, where Mr Mxyzptlk shows the darker side of his omnipotence: his reality-manipulating powers go as far as to make him act as a puppeteer manoeuvring powerful characters such as Bizarro, Brainiac, Lex Luthor and the Legion of Super-Villains.